Underground-Ops/underground-nexus/README.md

 -Ubuntu MATE Admin Desktop: http://10.20.0.1:1000 (runs as root - default `user`:`password` is `abc`:`abc`)
 -Ubuntu KDE Security Operation Center Desktop: http://10.20.0.30:2000 (least privilege - default `user`:`password` is `abc`:`abc`)

+**10.** Here are the default apps mapped to the **development** ports if opened for access outside of the Underground Nexus:
+(it's recommended to only open ports 1000 and 9443 unless other ports are being used intentionally - port 22 allows ssh access through a Kali Linux node, and any port being used can be opened as needed, however, Nexus is more securely accessed from inside the Underground Nexus *MATE Admin Desktop*)
+-Portainer: 9443 (test https://localhost:9443 for access)
+-Kali Linux Athena0: 22 (open this port to turn a machine's ssh port into a Kali Linux based development, delivery and forensic analysis center powered by `radare2` - must first enable ssh from within Kali Linux to use remote shell access this way)
+-Pi hole: 80, 53 (test http://localhost for access - the Underground Nexus can be used as a powerful Pi hole for any device, if the Underground Nexus host IP address is used as a DNS server with port 53 open)
+-Cyber Life Torpedo (S3 bucket): 9001 (test http://localhost:9001 for access - this port can be used to move files in and out of the Underground Nexus or to turn the Nexus into a NAS / Network Attached Storage)
+-Ubuntu MATE Admin Desktop: 1000 (test http://localhost:1000 for access) -Ubuntu KDE Security Operation Center Desktop: 2000 (test http://localhost:2000 for access)

 ----------------------------------------------------

 **Deploying Virtual Machines in Underground Nexus:**